 Most mortgage borrowers get an FHA, VA, or a conventional loan.

-The Federal Housing Administration (FHA) insures FHA loans.
+The Federal Housing Administration (FHA) insures some home loans.
 If you default on the loan and your house isn't worth enough to fully repay the debt through a foreclosure sale, the FHA will compensate the lender for the loss.
-A borrower with a low credit score might want to consider an FHA loan because other loans usually aren’t available to those with bad credit.
+A borrower with a low credit score might want to consider an FHA-insured loan because other loans usually aren't available to those with bad credit.

-A VA loan is a loan that the U.S. Department of Veterans Affairs (VA) guarantees.
+A VA-guaranteed loan is, as you might guess, a loan that the U.S. Department of Veterans Affairs (VA) guarantees.
 This type of loan is only available to specific borrowers through VA-approved lenders.
 The guarantee means that the lender is protected against loss if the borrower fails to repay the loan.
-A current or former military servicemember might want to consider getting a VA loan, which could be the least expensive of all three loan types.
+A current or former military servicemember might want to consider getting a VA-guaranteed loan, which could be the least expensive of all three loan types.

 Homebuyers sometimes think that if a lender pre-qualifies them for a mortgage loan, they've been pre-approved for a home loan.
 But the terms "pre-qualified" and "pre-approved" have very different definitions.